kurtshuler/homelab-docs/docs/create-ubuntu-vm/cloud-init-vm-install.md

 This resizes the boot disk but does not allocate it to the VM.
 We will use `parted` to do that later.

-1. Select `xterm.js` under the `Console` pull down for copy/paste functions
+1. Select `xterm.js` under the VM's top nav bar `>_ Console` pull down button for copy/paste functions
 2. Open the 'Resize' screen and enter the size increase you want

     `Hardware` &rarr; `Hard Disk (scsi0)` &rarr; `Disk Action` &rarr; `Resize`